continuationlabs/insync/README.md

 ### Binding a context to an iterator

 This section is really about `bind`, not about nasync.
-If you are wondering how to make nasyncn execute your iterators in a given context, or are confused as to why a method of another library isn't working as an iterator, study this example:
+If you are wondering how to make nasync execute your iterators in a given context, or are confused as to why a method of another library isn't working as an iterator, study this example:

 ```javascript
 // Here is a simple object with an (unnecessarily roundabout) squaring method